Create a remote kanban board with diagrams.net

 Kanban in a simpler diagram editor

-Use the minimal or sketch UI theme, with the editor grid turned off to make your kanban board feel more like sticky notes on a whiteboard.
+Use the Minimal or Sketch editor theme, with the editor grid turned off to make your kanban board feel more like sticky notes on a whiteboard.
+Use the draw.io Board macro in Confluence to use the Sketch editor theme by default.

 Open these examples in the minimal diagrams.net editor